borntyping/borntyping.github.io/books.md

 permalink: /books/
 ---

+Recommendations for the stories I love.
+Mostly books, but also includes stories in other formats like TV and games.

-Books and media highlighted in bold are the best of this list.
+The works highlighted in bold are the best of this list.
 They appear in order of preference, while other entries on this list are sorted alphabetically.
-Only the first book in a series is listed, except for special cases, but the entire series usually carries the same recommendation.
+Only the first work in a series is listed—except for special cases—but the entire series usually carries the same recommendation.

 Content marked with a ◊ contains content that may be distressing, beyond that which you might normally find in average fantasy or science fiction books.